-This southwest Texas town is the Dimmit County seat.
-The famous El Camino Real de los Tejas that once connected Mexico with Spanish-controlled towns in Texas passes near Carrizo Springs.
+This town is the Dimmit County seat.
+The famous El Camino Real de los Tejas, which once connected Mexico with Spanish-controlled towns in Texas, passes near Carrizo Springs.
 The town name is derived from the abundant Carrizo Cane that once proliferated around the freely flowing springs.

 Annual events include Bullnanza in the spring and October Fest in autumn.

 These are photos of Carrizo Springs.
 Explore more Texas To-Dos for inspiration for your next trip!

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet